-To help keep our school clean and less dusty, we ask that staff, students and visitors not wear dirty outdoor footwear in the classroom or gymnasium.
-Non- marking, indoor shoes must be worn by all students inside the school at all times.
+To help keep our school clean we ask students and visitors not to wear dirty outdoor footwear in the school.
+Non-marking, indoor shoes must be worn by all students inside the school at all times.

 EXTRA SET OF CLOTHES